romkatv/zsh4humans/README.md

 The listing of files produced by `ls` command is colored by `ls` itself.
 Different commands have different ways of customizing their output, and even different version of `ls` have different flags and environment variables related to colors.
-Zsh for Humans enables colored output from common commands (such as `ls`).
+Zsh for Humans enables colored output for common commands such as `ls` and `grep`.
 For further customization consult documentation of the respective command.

 `echo hello` is the current command being typed.
 Syntax highlighting for it is provided by [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting).
 See its homepage